GerritCodeReview/k8s-gerrit/README.md

 These Helm charts can be used to install a Gerrit cluster consisting of a Gerrit master and a Gerrit slave on a Kubernetes cluster.

+To evaluate and test the helm-charts, they can be installed on a local machine running Minikube.
+Follow this [guide](Documentation/minikube.md) to get a detailed description how to set up the Minikube cluster and install the charts.

 ## File System Storage

 Currently this deployment uses NFS, some options: